hgerami/DataAnalytics/ScikitLearn/README.md

   <h3>I used the following Scikit-Learn classifiers on the Pima Indian Tribe dataset:</h3>
   <ul>
     <li><a href='https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html'>Linear Regression</a></li>
-    <li><a href='https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html'>Random Forest
+    <li><a href='https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html'>Random Forest</a>
-            <p>In addition to traing the classifier , and check the accuracy of that for the test and tratin sets, I have demostrated the feature importance and GridSerach CV fucntion in Scikit Learn library</p></a></li>
+            <p>In addition to traing the classifier , and check the accuracy of that for the test and tratin sets, I have demostrated the feature importance and GridSerach CV fucntion in Scikit Learn library</p></li>
     <li><a href='https://scikit-learn.org/stable/modules/svm.html'>Support Vector Machine</a></li>
     <li><a href='https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html'>Principal Component Analysis</a></li>
   </ul>